-CNCREATE caught up with Nissa Kauppila and asked her some questions about her works, life in China and what has been her influences throughout her career.
+CNCREATE caught up with Nissa Kauppila and asked her some questions about her work, life in China and what have been her influences throughout her career.
 Here is what she had to say.

-Q: How did you start getting involved in art in the first place?
+Q: How did you start in art in the first place?
 Was it an encounter you had at a young age?
 Or something you were involved in when growing up?

 A: I really began creating art as soon as I could hold onto a paintbrush.
-It’s just something that’s been ingrained in me—like most people who have a passion for music, or the sciences, or what not, there’s not really a defined moment that stands out in my memory.
+It’s just something that’s been ingrained in me—like most people who have a passion for music, or the sciences, or whatnot, there’s not really a defining moment that stands out in my memory.
 Just stacks of paintings my parents saved over the years beginning from the very earliest years, that prove my devotion to the arts.

 Q: What methods do you use to get inspiration to do your work?
-And what is your O.M. to get the results you wish?
+And what is your MO to get the results you wish?

 Q: What made you come to China to make your series of works?
 Something you were inspired by or an encounter?

 A: I came to China quite simply because my work has a very Chinese feeling to it—this has been something observed of my work for many years.
 I’m not sure how to explain where this style came from or why, it’s just a part of my painting technique.
 After several visits to China and from speaking with gallery professionals both in and out of China, I decided to make the move to introduce my work to this side of the globe and allow the environment and my experiences here to inform my work as I evolve as an artist.

 Q: If someone asked you to describe your work how would you describe it?
 To create a picture in the person’s head.

 A: Hah, I’m often asked to describe my work, this has always been a tricky area for me.
 Most often I describe it as a combination of traditional Chinese painting techniques and contemporary realism… with content and themes involving nature and more specifically flight.

 Q: Have you found anyone here that does similar works to your style.
 And have you seen anything here that has changed your perspective on your own artwork?